 This program is pending approval for FY24

 Applicants must complete a SouthernTech Application for Admission.
 Additional information and applications are available at the SouthernTech campus and online by visiting our Student Portal (please create an account prior to showing interest or applying by clicking the blue Sign In button).
-Enrollment for this career program is open to adults and in-district High Schools (juniors/seniors).
+Enrollment for this career program is open to in-district High Schools (juniors/seniors).

 - In-district: $2.50 per hour

 - Out-of-District: $5.00 per hour

 - Out-of-State: $7.50 per hour

 This program is not yet approved for Federal Financial Aid; scholarships may be available.